fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

 After all setup You can redirect to balance enquire page .

-### balance enquire page (Completed)
+   ### Home page (Completed)
--Scenario 1: Successfully reasd the account balance
+-Scenario 2: Successfully change your primary account -steps :
-- steps :
-   1. In the balance enquire page you can read your balance , account type and account number on this page
+1. above the remove bank account  button you can see the set primary account

 - Expected Result:

+   If you want to change your primary account you can click the set primary account button.
+It's automatically chance to primary account.
+   If you delete your primary account it's automatically change the first bank account to primary.
+   Finally you delete the last account site ask to you want delete the last account in NETBLIZ.you click the ok button it's erase your bank account otherwise it will delete.

+ ### Home page (Completed)
+-Scenario 2: Successfully create a remove bank account button -steps :
+1. In the bank account detail page you can see the remove bank account button

+- Expected Result:

-  -  If you click "account details" button you redirct from account detail page.
+If you click the remove bank account button your bank account is deleted in the netbilz website.
-   - If you click a "transfer" button You redirect from balance enquire page to fund transfer page.

 ### Money transfer  (Completed)
 -Scenario 1: Successfully fund transfer